 Non-woven gauze is made from fibers that are pressed together rather than woven, providing better absorbency and wicking than woven gauze.
 Non-woven gauze is usually made from synthetic fibers such as rayon or polyester, or a blend which may include cotton.
 Non-woven gauze is stronger, bulkier and softer than woven gauze, and produces less lint.[14]

-Infilm andtheatre, gauze is often fashioned into ascrim.
+Infilm andtheatre, gauze may be fashioned into ascrim.

 Gauze used inbookbinding is calledmull, and is used in case binding to adhere the text block to thebook cover.[16]